shreyanshjain7174/postman/Readme.md

 <li>Your code should follow concept of OOPS
 <li>Support for regular non-blocking parallel ingestion of the given file into a table.
 Consider thinking about the scale of what should happen if the file is to be processed in 2 mins.
 <li>Support for updating existing products in the table based on `sku` as the primary key.
 (Yes, we know about the kind of data in the file.
 You need to find a workaround for it)
-<li>All product details are to be ingested into a single table
+<li>All product details are to be ingested inthttps://github.com/shreyanshjain7174/postmano a single table
 <li>An aggregated table on above rows with `name` and `no. of products` as the columns
 </ul>